Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-The interpretation that this experiment reveals the causal effect of wage-setting constraints relies on two variations on assumptions we used before.
-First, and most importantly, we can now weaken the (implicit) assumption of homogeneous labor supply elasticity.
-Instead, we only need that the firms being compared have a similar elasticity, which ensures that the UU group is a good counterfactual for the UC group.
+The interpretation that this experiment reveals the causal effect of wage-setting constraints relies on two variations on assumptions we used before---homogeneity and exogeneity.
+First, and most importantly, we now weaken the assumption of homogeneous labor supply elasticity.
+Instead, we only require that the firms being compared face the same elasticity, which ensures that the UU group is a good counterfactual for the UC group.
 To discuss the second assumption, note that this design is tantamount to a triple-differences; in particular, the difference-in-differences compares shocked firms within each group over time, while the triple difference compares the groups.
 As is well-known in triple-differences designs, we can allow for a weaker exogeneity assumption requiring only that the relative expected $\Delta\ln A_j$ between $Z_j=1$ and $Z_j=0$ firms is equal between UU and UC firms \citep{OldenMoen2022}.
-That is, we can allow for treatment and control firms to be trending differently, though that ``bias'' should be similar among UU and UC firms.
-While it is important to allow for weaker assumptions, in our empirical analysis later we find no evidence of differential pre-trends, which suggests that the shocks we use are indeed orthogonal to underlying trends in supply shifters.
+That is, we can allow the treated and control firms to be trending differently, though such ``differential trends'' should be similar across UU and UC firms.
+While it is important to allow for weaker assumptions, we find no evidence of differential pre-trends in any group, which suggests that the shocks we use are indeed orthogonal to changes in supply shifters.

 To summarize, we discussed how to exploit variation in exposure to constraints to test the main mechanism behind the model in Section \ref{sec:m_framework_theory}.
 The idea is to compare the responsiveness to shocks of firms that experience an increase in the wage floor (UC) to firms that do not (UU) in two steps.
 First, we compare treated ($Z_j=1$) and control ($Z_j=0$) firms \textit{within} each group, which allows us to difference out the effect of the wage floor increase in UC firms.
 Second, we compare the responsiveness to shocks among UC firms relative to UU firms, which represent the counterfactual responsiveness of UC firms had they not received the constraint.
 This approach relies on weaker assumptions than a heterogeneity analysis across constrained and unconstrained firms, and thus provides a stronger test of our model.